grafana/pyroscope/docs/sources/configure-client/profile-types.md

 Profiling is an essential tool for understanding and optimizing application performance.
 In Pyroscope, various profiling types allow for an in-depth analysis of different aspects of your application.
 This guide explores these types and explain their impact on your program.

-In Pyroscope, profiling types refer to different dimensions of application performance analysis, focusing on specific aspects like CPU usage, memory allocation, or thread synchronization.
+Profiling types refer to different dimensions of application performance analysis, focusing on specific aspects like CPU usage, memory allocation, or thread synchronization.

 Pyroscope supports these profile types:

-* CPU
+* CPU (CPU time, wall time)
-* Memory (allocation objects, allocation space)
+* Memory (allocation objects, allocation space, heap)
 * In use objects and in-use space
 * Goroutines
 * Mutex count and duration
 * Block count and duration
 * Lock count and duration
 * Exceptions
-* Wall
-* Heap

 Refer to [Understand profiling types and their uses in Pyroscope](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/introduction/profiling-types/) for more details about the profile types.